brucou/movie-search-app/article/article.md

 way?
 If quality, and maintainability of user interfaces matters is important in what you do, give the technique a look.
 You know, it is just a function!

-[^3]: In fact, this example is taken from [an existing app](https://sarimarton.github.io/tmdb-ui-cyclejs/dist/#/), in which we actually found two bugs (in the error paths).
+[^3]: In fact, this example is taken from [an existing app](https://sarimarton.github.io/tmdb-ui-cyclejs/dist/#/), in which we actually found three bugs (in the error paths).

 ## Annex
 You can use the following libraries to play with state machines :